imertgul/imertgul/README.md

 ### Hi there 👋

 > Graduated from Computer Engineering.
 Worked on
-> 3D Printing, Robotics, Web and hybrid mobile technologies.
-For now
+> 3D Printing, Robotics, Web and mobile.
-> mostly working on Flutter and Node.js.
+> Mostly working on Flutter and Node.js.

 <!--
 **imertgul/imertgul** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.